mongock/mongock/README.md

 **mongock** accepts Spring's `org.springframework.context.annotation.Profile` annotation.
 If a change log or change set class is annotated  with `@Profile`, then it is activated for current application profiles.

-> Mongock will support the new Profile expression approach from Spring 5.
+> Mongock will soon support the new Profile expression approach from Spring 5 in

 _Example 1_: annotated change set will be invoked for a `dev` profile
 ```java